 - Passive solar design

-- Sun shading and solar pergola
+- Sun shading devices and solar pergola

-- Cross ventilation
+- Cross ventilation through the house

 - Secure nighttime cooling

 - Thermal mass

 - High performance double glazed windows and doors

 - Designed for flexible zoning

 - Bushfire shutters